iPhone XR brings one-touch flashlight and camera shortcuts to the rest of us

-Blink and you might have missed it, but Apple announced today that its new and relatively inexpensive iPhone XR will come with a feature we've been wanting for years -- a way to easily turn on the flashlight and/or launch the camera with a single hand.
+Blink and you might have missed it, but Apple announced Wednesday that its new and relatively inexpensive iPhone XR will come with a feature we've been wanting for years -- a way to easily turn on the flashlight and launch the camera with a single hand.

 So this is the first time it's come to a "standard" iPhone, if you will.